MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 https://myserver.com:443/imfpush/v1/apps/com.sample.PinCodeSwift/messages
 ```

-> All available Push Notifications REST APIs are available in the "REST API Runtime Services" user documentation topic.
+> To review all Push Notifications REST APIs, see the "REST API Runtime Services" topic in the user documentation.

 #### Notification payload
 The request can contain the following payload properties: